Skip to main content

 February 17, 2005

 Today, Congressman Joe Wilson (R-SC) issued the following statement regarding House passage of the Class Action Fairness Act, a plan to curb class action lawsuit abuse in state courts.
 "Today, the House acted to crack down on frivolous lawsuits that wreak damage on the American legal system.
+The passage of this legislation is an important step forward in our efforts to end junk lawsuits that provide little or no value to consumers, but return millions in legal fees to trial lawyers," said Wilson.

 February 15, 2005

 Today, Congressman Joe Wilson (R-SC) made the following remarks from the House floor: "Mr. Speaker, I am honored to recognize the 100th anniversary of Rotary International, the world's first service organization," said Wilson.
 "In 1905, Paul Harris had a vision of an organization that would provide service opportunities in Chicago.
+Today, his vision has become a reality and Rotary International promotes voluntarism throughout America and 166 countries worldwide.

 February 14, 2005